 I came to Exeter in September 2015 as Lecturer in French Studies (E&R), having held a Laming Junior Research Fellowship at The Queen's College, Oxford.
 Prior to this, I completed my DPhil at St Anne's College, Oxford, a Masters in European Literature and a BA in French and Classics at Worcester College, Oxford.
 From 2010-11, I taught as a lectrice at Paris Sorbonne (Paris IV).
 I am a fellow of the Higher Education Academy.
-I am also a published translator (French to English) of academic articles, chapters and a project website.

 In addition to language teaching, I offer modules on seventeenth and eighteenth-century French literary culture, co-teach introductory first-year culture modules and teach for the MA in Translation Studies and the MA in Global Literatures and Cultures.
 I also co-direct Exeter's Centre for Early Modern Studies.